 which came into force on the 25th May 2018.
 It builds on existing data protection laws,

-protection approach across Europe.
+protection approach across the UK and Europe.

 How will Complete IT Systems Limited comply with the GDPR?

 Our GDPR position includes the regular reviewing (and updating where necessary), of all our internal processes, procedures, data systems and documentation to ensure ongoing GDPR compliance.